heedy/duck/README.md

 ## Set

-Initial support for setting values is also supported.
+Initial support for setting values is also available.

 ```go
 var integer int